codingman-aiwass/privacy_compliance/README.md

   - get_urls.py
   - config.ini
   - requirements.txt
+  - requirements_yolov5.txt

 **Final integrate logs lie in ./context_sensitive_privacy_data_location/final_res_log_dir**

 Make sure the files in the "model" directory are installed.
 It usually takes about 10 minutes for a single privacy policy to be processed.
 If an element is missing from the English list, the translation fails.
 Try again.

 There may be some error in Soot initialization and then you fail to get result.
 It seems like this in log file:
 "start initSootConfig()
 Error in initSootConfig...
 initSootConfig error info:null
 Exit singleAnalysis due to initSootConfigError...
 "
-You just need to delete the log file in `logsPath` directory and rerun `sh run.sh` for one or more times.
+You just need to delete the log file in `logsPath` directory and rerun `./run.sh` for one or more times.

 If you found `Nothing to output to json file,exit...` in the end of log file, it means that the program find no privacy data item in this apk.